Best Enterprise Risk Management Software for Large, Complex Organizations (2026)

 Traditional security architectures focus heavily on technological solutions: firewalls, intrusion detection systems, endpoint protection, and network segmentation.
 These technical controls excel at blocking automated attacks and known threat signatures, but they can’t defend against the psychological manipulation tactics that define social engineering.

 Social engineering attacks exploit fundamental human psychology rather than software vulnerabilities.
 When an attacker impersonates a trusted authority figure or creates a sense of urgency, they’re leveraging behavioral science principles that bypass technical security entirely.
-According to the Verizon Data Breach Investigations Report,74% of all breaches include the human element, with people being involved either via Error, Privilege Misuse, Use of stolen credentials or Social Engineering.”
+According to the Verizon DBIR 2024, 68% of breaches involved the human element — via error, privilege misuse, stolen credentials, or social engineering — and that figure has remained stubbornly consistent across report cycles.

 Consider the 2020 Twitter breach, where attackers used phone-based social engineering to gain access to internal tools.
 No amount of network security could prevent employees from being manipulated into providing access credentials.
 This reality demonstrates why security strategies must address the human layer with the same rigor applied to technical controls.